wavesplatform/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/readme.md

 The following APIs are available for Waves:

 * [Node REST API](/en/waves-node/node-api/) (described in the “Node” chapter) provides the following features:
-   * broadcast a signed transaction to the blockchain
+   * broadcasting a signed transaction to the blockchain
-   * obtain account data, token info, transactions, blocks, etc.
+   * obtaining account data, token info, transactions, blocks, etc.
-   * validate transactions, use various utilities, and much more.
+   * validating transactions, use various utilities, and much more.

    Each node owner can enable its REST API.
 The Waves team supports the node pools with the public API.